Get creative approved without the version chaos.

 Routes the sign-off in order

-Internal reviewers first, then the client, in the path you set, so an asset never skips a step or goes out half-approved.
+Brand lead first, legal when the asset needs it, then the owner for the final yes, in the path you set, so a draft never skips a step or goes out half-approved.

 Tracks the approved version

-She locks the version that got signed off, so final_v3_really_final stops being a guess and the right file goes live.
+She locks the version that got the final yes, so final_v3_really_final stops being a guess and the right file goes live.

 Chases what stalls